Home » Recipes » Breakfast » Muffins, Scones & Quick Breads » Pumpkin Muffins with Oats and Chocolate Streusel

 Tips for Success

 • Be sure to use 100% pumpkin.
 Look for a label that reads “100% pure pumpkin”.
-NOT “pumpkin pie mix”, which contains added sugar and spices.
+NOT “pumpkin pie mix” or “pumpkin pie filling”, which contain added sugar and spices.
+They aren’t interchangeable in baking.

 • Don’t overmix.
-As with most muffin recipes, take care to not overmix the batter which is the easiest way to end up with less-than-tender muffins.
+As with most baked goods, take care to not overmix the muffin batter.
+Too much mixing leads to less-than-tender muffins.

-• Do not over bake.
-I always set the timer for a few minutes less, so I can start checking the muffins’ doneness with a toothpick.
-I do not like dry muffins!
+• Do not overbake.
+I always set the timer for a few minutes before the suggested baking time, so I can start checking the muffins’ doneness with a toothpick.
+No one wants a dry, overdone muffin!

-Pumpkin muffins with streusel topping in a muffin pan and one in a bowl
+Overhead view of pumpkin muffins topped with streusel in a muffin tin next to one muffin cut in half on a plate.

 Serving Suggestions